Here’s the fifth in our 10-part series of articles from Sabra Krock, on how to best capture images of your child.

 This was Max on his first swing ride

-It was obviously completely dark out besides the fireworks when this photo was taken.
-Nevertheless, I was able to use available light with a long shutter speed.
-It’s not a perfect image, but for me it worked more beautifully with the painted sky as backlight than with a flash.
-(If you missed my earlier post on shooting without a flash, see here.)
+It was obviously completely dark out beside the fireworks when this photo was taken.
+Nevertheless, I was able to use available light with long shutter speed.
+It’s not a perfect image, but for me, it worked more beautifully with the painted sky as backlight than with a flash.

 This is the fifth installment in a weekly series of posts by Manhattan photographer Sabra Krock on how to take better photographs of your child.
 Come back for Tip #6: Hire a Pro.

 If you didn’t get a chance to read the previous posts by Sabra just click here: